 Large RV covers can be very frustrating to work with.
-So I've put together these tips that will make it easier for you to put the cover on, take it off and store it.
+Follow these tips to make it easier to put the cover on, take it off and store it.

 Tip #1 - Don’t Cover a Dirty RV